 How To Choose The Best Workaway Host

-Workaway and other organizations (wwoofing, helpx) are great resources to help you travel the world on a budget.
-With workaway, I worked at a hostel on the Isle Of Skye in exchange for a bed and some cash, and I did wwoofing in Devon for food and a room with another guest.
+Workaway and other organizations (WWOOFing, HelpX) are great resources to help you travel the world on a budget.
+With Workaway, I worked at a hostel on the Isle of Skye in exchange for a bed and some cash, and I did WWOOFing in Devon for food and a room with another guest.
 These are some of the tips I wish I knew to help me choose the best host.

 DO YOU WANT TO LIVE HERE?